Louise O'Connor Associate Director, Davy Private Clients

-Our pension landscape has seen more changes in the last 18-24 months than we have had had in a decade.
-Last year the AMRF requirement for retirees was removed and this year has seen the removal of the charge to BIK on employer contributions to Personal Retirement Savings Accounts (PRSAs).
+Our pension landscape has seen more changes in recent years than we have had had in a decade.
+In 2022, the AMRF requirement for retirees was removed and last year seen the removal of the charge to BIK on employer contributions to Personal Retirement Savings Accounts (PRSAs).
 There’s a trend towards simplification of pensions, i.e. the removal of many anomalies between pension products which had made pensions traditionally quite difficult for pension savers to understand.
 While there is always the future possibility of changes in legislation that could impact on pension funding, we are still operating in a favourable environment and pensions remain the most effective way of saving for retirement.

 If you’re a business owner with surplus cash on the balance sheet, speak with your adviser about whether you could benefit from the recent changes in PRSA legislation with regard to employer contributions.
 If you don’t have a pension set up, it goes without saying that you need to make sure your short-term needs are looked after, but after that saving into a pension should be top priority.
 Importantly, your pension should be invested in a way that it won’t be eroded by inflation, so the investment strategy that you set should aim to generate returns that outpace inflation.